-Not just for Dry January, but as part of the Whole30 diet.
+Last year I didn’t do it just for Dry January, but as part of the Whole30 diet.

 I didn’t just drink too much during the holidays, I drank too much during all of 2019.
 Life was stressful!
 I was a caretaker to my mom going through cancer, my son was hospitalized with a health problem, my mom died, I became the guardian for my littler brother, and a few months later we revisited our relationship and he moved in with one of my littler sisters.
 It’s been a whirlwind of a year and I’m not afraid to admit that I used alcohol as a coping mechanism because my mind couldn’t handle everything that was going on in my life.

 Then 2020 became, well, 2020.
 And even though I started the year strong, the pandemic life had me drinking too much to cope with life again.

 I enjoyed being alcohol free for each of my pregnancies and figured it I could do it for 9 months, 3 times, then I could surely eat healthy and abstain from alcohol for 3o days.

 I thought not drinking was going to be the hardest part of Whole30 but with so many people doing Dry January, it feels pretty easy to give up drinking for a month.
 There is something about the solidarity of millions of people taking a break from alcohol at the same time.